In a country where 'ice' is part of the name, it's good to be prepared

 Driving in Iceland is likely to be different than what you’re used to back home, even if you’re used to snowy, icy winters.
-Below are important tips to keep in mind if you’re planning to drive in Iceland between October and April.
+Below are important tips to keep in mind if you’re travelling on our self-drive tours in Iceland between October and April.

 We recommend the following Icelandic sites:

-If you’re travelling with a smartphone, we recommend downloading the “112 Iceland” app from SafeTravel.is.
+If you’re travelling with a smartphone, we recommend downloading the “112 Iceland” app from SafeTravel.
 It is connected to emergency responders in Iceland and can help locate your vehicle if you find yourself in a hazardous situation.
-(Of course, in case of an accident or other life-threatening situation you should first try to call 112, Iceland’s emergency number.)

 Winter storms can bring high winds, poor visibility and slippery surfaces.
 If the weather is deemed unfit for driving and your travel plans are disrupted, rest assured that Nordic Visitor can sort out your accommodation and adjust your itinerary as needed.

-If you’re in doubt about the weather on your trip, don’t hesitate to ask the advice of a local or contact your travel consultant.
-See more weather information here
+If you’re in doubt about the climate or weather on your trip, don’t hesitate to ask the advice of a local or contact your travel consultant.

-Many Icelandic place names are difficult to spell, are similar to other names or are identical to names in a different part of the country.
-So the GPS device might give you directions to a place you never intended to visit.
+Many Icelandic place names are difficult to spell, are similar or identical to names in a different part of the country.
+So your phone maps might give you directions to a place you never intended to visit.
 GPS also tends to provide routes with the shortest journey, not taking into account any winter road closures.

-Always cross-check any GPS directions with your paper map provided by Nordic Visitor, and don’t forget to check weather conditions.
+Always cross-check any GPS or Maps directions with your paper map provided by Nordic Visitor, and don’t forget to check weather conditions.

 Looking for information about Icelandic driving laws, common road hazards, petrol stations, parking and more?
-See here for basic driving information
+Check our handy driving guide.